kakeith/rct_rejection_sampling/README.md

 # RCT Rejection Sampling

-This repository hosts the code and data to support the paper "RCT Rejection Sampling for Causal Estimation Evaluation" by Keith, Feldman, Jurgens, Bragg and Bhattacharya.
+This repository hosts the code and data to support the paper ["RCT Rejection Sampling for Causal Estimation Evaluation"](https://arxiv.org/abs/2307.15176) by Keith, Feldman, Jurgens, Bragg and Bhattacharya.
+Forthcoming in TMLR, 2024.

 **Corresponding author**: Email Katie Keith, kak5@williams.edu